NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

   });
 ```

-Alright, that's a lot to take in all at once, let's break it down.
+Alright, that's a lot to take in all at once.
+Let's break it down.

-I created a file called `seed.js` in the root of the project.
-Then ran `npm install node-fetch`.
+I created a file called `seed.js` in the root of the project, then ran `npm install node-fetch`.

-Because we will use the functions under `query` often, I renamed that variable to `q` for optimal #lazyDev benefits, have to save those precious keystrokes somehow 🤷‍♂.
+Because we will use the functions under `query` often, I renamed that variable to `q` for optimal #lazyDev benefits.
+Have to save those precious keystrokes somehow 🤷‍♂.
 [Missing the point](https://keysleft.com/) of the [KeysLeft idea](https://www.hanselman.com/blog/DoTheyDeserveTheGiftOfYourKeystrokes.aspx).

-Speaking of those functions on the `q` variable.
-That funky looking piece of code inside `client.query()` is called [Fauna Query Language, or FQL](https://docs.fauna.com/fauna/current/api/fql/).
-Well, at least that JavaScript driver's implementation of FQL.
+Speaking of those functions on the `q` variable, that funky-looking piece of code inside `client.query()` is called [Fauna Query Language, or FQL](https://docs.fauna.com/fauna/current/api/fql/).
+FQL is an [embedded domain-specific language (or, eDSL)](https://en.wikipedia.org/wiki/Domain-specific_language), which means it is a _domain-specific_ language (in this case, used for querying, like SQL) that is _embedded_ in a more general-purpose programming language (in this case, the JavaScript driver).

 FQL is the way we are going to construct the instructions to send to our Fauna database.
 You can [compare it](https://docs.fauna.com/fauna/current/start/fql_for_sql_users) to how you talk to many relational databases using SQL, kinda.

-While FQL is not a general-popose programming language (like Python, or JavaScript), it is possible to do many things with that you would use these languages for.
-Like [adding two numbers together](https://docs.fauna.com/fauna/current/api/fql/functions/add).
+While FQL is not a general-popose programming language (like Python, or JavaScript), it is possible to do many things that you would use these languages for, like [adding two numbers together](https://docs.fauna.com/fauna/current/api/fql/functions/add).

 Every function on the `q` variable returns a value.
 That value can then be used in another function, which can then be used in another function, until we arrive at the completed instruction we want to send to Fauna.
 [It's functions all the way down](<https://en.wikipedia.org/wiki/Turtles_All_the_Way_Down_(novel)>).